Reltroner/reltroner-studio/content/blog/for-recruiters.md

 ## 🧭 For Recruiters & Collaborators

 Hello,
-My name is Raidan (Rei Reltroner), a self-taught full stack developer, creative IP world-builder, and visionary founder of Reltroner Studio.
+My name is Rei Reltroner, a self-taught full stack developer, creative IP world-builder, and visionary founder of Reltroner Studio.
 This section is a gateway for recruiters and partners to explore the fusion of software engineering, narrative development, and futuristic world strategy.

 I am the creator of **Reltroner Studio** — a self-branding and worldbuilding project built with **full dedication, wild imagination, and commitment to real work**.